MahsaHesam/Project1/README.md

 - HESAMPOUR, Mahsa
 - LLANTO, Carla

-## Contents
+## Folders & Contents
-**EDIT LATER**

-**Main**
+- `.docx` of our project proposal

+Data
+- 2 `.csv` files with the datasets used in this project

+Jupyter Notebook Code
 - `.ipynb` file with main code for data visualisation

-**Folders & Content**

-Data
-- Contains all the datasets used in this project

 Presentation
-- Contains the main powerpoint presentation that includes all the information from this project
+- `.pptx` file with presentation summarising our project

 Visualisation Images
-- Contains all the graphs generated
+- 13 `.png` files of data visualisation

 Written Report
-- Contains the write-up of our analysis
+- `.md` file with analysis report

 ## Introduction
 Our project aims to uncover the patterns of crime rates in Victoria by Local Government Areas (LGAs) within the last 10 years (2014-2023), and explore potential links with economic indicators like unemployment and inflation rates.
 We hope to gain valuable insights that can help to inform crime prevention strategies and recommendation for the public security and safety.